 1. $M$ is isomorphic to the isotropic matroid of a graph obtained from $G$ through some sequence of local complementations, loop complementations and vertex deletions.

-2. $M$ is isomorphic to a minor of $M(IAS(G))$ obtained by removing some cells of the canonical partition, each cell removed by contracting one element and deleting the other two. \end{theorem}
+2. $M$ is isomorphic to a minor of $M[IAS(G)]$ obtained by removing some vertex triples, each vertex triple removed by contracting one element and deleting the other two. \end{corollary}

-\begin{proof} Recall that if $v$ is an isolated vertex of $G$ and $\{v_{1},v_{2},v_{3}\}$ is the corresponding cell of the canonical partition then $\{v_{1},v_{2},v_{3}\}$ contains two components of $M(IAS(G))$, a singleton component containing a loop and a two-element component containing a pair of parallel non-loops.
-It follows that the result of removing these three elements by deletion and contraction is the same no matter which elements are deleted and which are contracted.
-According to Theorem \ref{minor}, then,
+\begin{proof} Recall that if $a$ is an isolated vertex of $G$ then the corresponding vertex triple $\{a_{1},a_{2},a_{3}\}$ contains two components of $M[IAS(G)]$, a singleton component containing a loop and a two-element component containing a pair of parallel non-loops.
+The result of removing these three elements by deletion and contraction is the same no matter which elements are deleted and which are contracted.
+According to Proposition \ref{minor}, then,

-no matter how the elements of the cell are ordered.
+no matter how the elements of the vertex triple are ordered.